emqx/eip/active/0030-emqx_linear_channel_registry.md

 1. the session takeover 'begin' is finished AND after updating the local ETS for other tables of the channel.

 lcr_channel can be read at any time.

 For deletion, there are the following triggers:

 1. the channel process exits gracefully, where in the terminating phase, it deregisters itself from LCR.
+   triggers:
+   - transport close
+   - taken over (`{takeover, 'end'}`)
+   - discarded
+   - kicked

 1. node down/Mnesia down event:

    The living node may remove the channel belonging to the down node.
 It must be done only once within the cluster successfully.

+   For replicant node down, its upstream core node should clean the channels for it.
+   For core node down, @TODO

+### Drawbacks

+- Compare to the `ekka_locker`, using transaction will stress the `mnesia_locker` which is single point of bottleneck.

+  But `mnesia_locker` is more robust than `ekka_locker`.

+- "registration history function" will not be supported as we don't want large data set.
+  It must be reimplemented.

 ## Backwards Compatibility